Code-Institute-Submissions/globeconnections/README.md

 *(6) Mycolor.space is used to add gradients to the website: [MYCOLOR.SPACE](https://mycolor.space/?hex=#845EC2&sub=1 "Gradient Generator").*

-*(7) The multi-device mock-up on this document is created using [MULTI-DEVICE MOCK-UP](https://techsini.com/multi-mockup/ "Multi-device website mock-up generator").*
+*(7) The multi-device mock-up on this document is created using [TECHSINI](https://techsini.com/multi-mockup/ "Multi-device website mock-up generator").*

 - ### Acknowledgements: